 - Reflective Individual: A reflective individual consistently uses logic and critical thinking in all aspects of life.
 Select one of the following classes that you have taken: English Composition, Literature, History, Government, Psychology, or Sociology.

 Share what was most interesting to you in this class.
-How might you apply what you learned to the health care field?
-If you do not have recent classes to reflect upon, you may reflect on a personal experience that you had and how what you learned from the experience can be applied to heath care.
+How might you apply what you learned to the healthcare field?
+If you do not have recent classes to reflect upon, you may reflect on a personal experience that you had and how what you learned from the experience can be applied to healthcare.

 - Effective Communicator: Effective communicators express their ideas through talking, non-verbal communication, writing, and sometimes speaking languages other than English.